RadicalZephyr/sensitivity-gui/doc/test-description.md

 translation was, and in what direction/axis from the rotation specification.
 Just calculate it in radians, and then specify the radius of rotation too.  (later...)

+Break apart the problem into what stays the same, no matter what the specifics of the test are, and what differs.
+The differences need to be macros (or parameterized functions), and the same parts can be functions.

+Parts:
+- normalizing the dataset
+- splitting the dataset into three parts (pre, test, post)
+- checking the data set against the expected-fn (this needs to happen for every section)
+- formatting the data structure of the results